 However, the breach of contract does not always end a marriage.
 In fact, more than 50 percent of marriages can survive after cheating is revealed.

-Tina's marriage has survived infidelity due to her faith based values.
-As a Strong Black Woman of faith, Tina may unconsciously be doing what is expected of her by Black folks, which is a large portion of the duo's fan base.
+So, Tina's marriage has survived infidelity due to her faith-based values.
+As a strong black woman of faith, Tina may unconsciously be doing what is expected of her by Black folks, which is a large portion of the duo's fan base.

 She believes in the importance of forgiveness as an inner activity that helps release sorrow but she perhaps hadn't realized that forgiveness is difficult to understand and achieve.